Fabrizio Brignani: Loan to Cesena

 On 12 July 2019, Brignani was loaned to newly promoted Serie C club Cesena on a season-long loan deal.
 Six weeks later, on 25 August, Brignani made his league debut for Cesena in a 4–1 away defeat against Carpi, he was replaced by Luca Ricci in the 46th minute.
 One week later, on 2 September, he played his first entire match for the club, a 2–1 home defeat against Vis Pesaro.
 He became Cesena's first-choice early in the season.
 Brignani ended his season-long loan to Cesena with 19 appearances, including 15 as a starter, remaining an unused substitute for 11 other matches.

 Loan to Vis Pesaro

 On 7 September 2020, Brignani was signed by Serie C club Vis Pesaro on season-long loan.
 Three weeks later, on 26 September, he made his debut for the club in a 2–2 home draw against Legnago Salus.
 He became Vis Pesaro's first-choice early in the season.
 Brignani ended his season-long loan to Vis Pesaro with 31 appearances, including 21 of them as a starter, remaining an unused substitute only 7 times in the entire championship.

 Olbia

 On 21 August 2021, he moved to Olbia on a permanent basis and signed a two-year contract.

+Mantova

+On 17 July 2023, Brignani signed a two-year contract with Mantova.

+Castellón

+On 15 July 2025, Spanish Segunda División side Castellón reached an agreement with Mantova for the transfer of Brignani.
+He signed a four-year contract with his new club.